wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/72588109-3e1ca980-38c5-11ea-965e-a935b8e69498.jpg"><img alt="snakeeyes-landing-899x355.jpg" src="https://user-images.githubusercontent.com/300046/72588109-3e1ca980-38c5-11ea-965e-a935b8e69498.jpg"></a>

 ### Technologies used in the app

-   PROTIP: Nick's class presents not a deep dive of Flask, but the technologies around Flask.
+   PROTIP: Nick's videos present not a deep dive of Flask, but the technologies around Flask.
    To be "awesome", the app makes use of several <strong>(free) open source</strong> packages and code libraries, listed below in <strong>alphabetical order</strong>:

 1. Ajax requests